cables-gl/cables_docs/md/6_2_standalone/5_standalone_faq/standalone_faq.md

 # Standalone - FAQ

+## How can I run cables standalone in fullscreen/presentation mode

+To start cables standalone in fullscreen and/or open the renderer in fullscreen on start, use the following command line arguments.

+- `--fullscreen` open editor in fullscreen window on start
+- `--maximize-renderer` maximize the renderer to window size on start

+Use `--help` for more info.

 ## Where can I find more information and tutorials to get started?

 There are plenty of tutorial videos on our [YouTube channel](https://www.youtube.com/cables_gl), some cover specific standalone topics.
 Feel free to suggest